Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Realization of hydrodynamical solutions

-These are the most general forms in terms of the symmetries associated with the external fields.
-All first-order coefficients are mass dimension three, which implies the effective theory is an expansion in $\varepsilon \equiv (\rho+P)^{-1}v \nabla $ with the viscosity coefficients $v = \epsilon,\lambda,\zeta,$, etc...
+These are the most general forms allowed by general covariance.
+All first-order coefficients have mass dimension three.
+The effective theory is organized as an expansion in $\varepsilon \equiv (\rho+P)^{-1}v \nabla$, with viscosity coefficients $v = \epsilon, \lambda, \zeta$, etc. Readers can find a table summarizing the notational differences from a seminal work~\cite{Kovtun:2019hdm} in Appendix~\ref{notationdiff}.